-NCAL has two major objectives.
-The first objective is to help participating colleges get full implementation of one and partial implementation of another high-quality pathway between non-credit and credit programs.
-Based on the framework developed by ESG, high-quality pathways will be defined as those that:
+NCAL had two major objectives.
+The first objective was to help participating colleges get full implementation of one and partial implementation of another high-quality pathway between non-credit and credit programs.
+Based on the framework developed by ESG, high-quality pathways were defined as those that:

 - Treat non-credit students as equal to credit students;

 - Provide automatic or semi-automatic credit determination for non-credit learning experiences;